DTS POLICY 5000-0002.1

 In order to ensure that this policy is current and effective, DTS will review the policy annually and will make changes as needed.

 Departments and agencies under the State of Utah have the authority to establish internal policies related to information security objectives specific to the department or agency.
-Agency policies must be compatible with enterprise security policy, as well as federal and state statutory regulations.
+Agency policies must be compatible with the Enterprise Information Security Policy, as well as federal and state statutory regulations.

 Maintaining users access to data without unplanned interruptions.